Notoscyphus balticus: History and classification

 Notoscyphus balticus is known from a solitary fossil gametophyte shoot which is an inclusion in a transparent chunk of Baltic amber.
 The amber specimen also contains several Fagaceae hairs and some partially decomposed wood bits.
 When the fossil was described it was part of the amber collections housed in the Geological-Palaeontological Institute and Museum Hamburg.
 The amber was recovered from fossil bearing rocks in the Baltic Sea region of Europe.
 Estimates of the age date between 37 million years old, for the youngest sediments and 48 million years old.
 This age range straddles the middle Eocene, ranging from near the beginning of the Lutetian to the beginning of the Pribonian.

-The holotype was first studied by a group of five researchers led by Jochen Heinrichs of the Ludwig Maximilian University of Munich.
+The holotype was first studied by a group of five researchers led by Jochen Heinrichs of LMU Munich.
 The research group's 2015 type description for the species was published in the paleobotany journal Review of Palaeobotany and Palynology.
 The specific epithet balticus was coined as a reference to the origin location for the amber.